Home

 I’ll be a fifth year student next year, how will this affect my financial aid?

-Fifth year students are not eligible for college grants and scholarships.
+Students are eligible for 8 semesters of CSB+SJU aid.
+Fifth year students may not be eligible for college grants and scholarships.
 However, the Federal Pell Grant may extend into the 5th year, depending on the results of the Free Application for Federal Student Aid (FAFSA).
 Student loans and student employment are also available for fifth year students.